Singular foliations with trivial canonical class: Preliminaries

-A foliation $\mathcal F$ on a complex manifold is determined by a coherent subsheaf $T\mathcal F$ of the tangent sheaf $TX$ of $X$ which \begin{enumerate} \item is closed under the Lie bracket (involutive), and \item the inclusion $T\mathcal F \to TX$ has torsion free cokernel. \end{enumerate} The locus of points where $TX / T\mathcal F$ is not locally free is called the singular locus of $\mathcal F$, denoted here by $\sing(\mathcal F)$.
+A foliation $\F$ on a complex manifold $X$ is determined by a coherent subsheaf $T\F$ of the tangent sheaf $TX$ of $X$ such that \begin{enumerate} \item $T\F$ is closed under the Lie bracket (involutive), and that \item the inclusion $T\F \to TX$ has torsion free cokernel. \end{enumerate} The locus of points where $TX / T\F$ is not locally free is called the singular locus of $\F$, denoted here by $\sing(\F)$.

-Condition (1) allow us to apply Frobenius Theorem to ensure that for every point $x$ in the complement of $\sing(\mathcal F)$, the germ of $T \mathcal F$ at $x$ can be identified with relative tangent bundle of a germ of smooth fibration $f : (X,x) \to (\mathbb C^q,0)$.
-The integer $q = q(\mathcal F)$ is the codimension of $\mathcal F$.
+Condition (1) allows us to apply Frobenius Theorem to ensure that for every point $x$ in the complement of $\sing(\F)$, the germ of $T \F$ at $x$ can be identified with relative tangent bundle of a germ of smooth fibration $f : (X,x) \to (\mathbb C^q,0)$.
+The integer $q = q(\F)$ is the codimension of $\F$.
 Condition (2) is of different nature and is imposed to avoid the existence of {\it removable} singularities.
-In particular it implies that the codimension of $\sing(\mathcal F)$ is at least two.
+In particular, it implies that the codimension of $\sing(\F)$ is at least two.